jinxx0/Python-Auth-Hwid-Mac/README.md

 Used HWID auth for Windows

 ## Linux
-Used MAC auth for Windows
+Used MAC auth for Linux

 ## How to use
 1: Add pastebin/throwbin etc link to "urlhere"